Karrikin: Signalling

 The activity of karrikins requires an F-box protein named MORE AXILLARY GROWTH-2 (MAX2) in Arabidopsis.
 This protein is also required for strigolactone signaling in Arabidopsis.
 Homologs of MAX2 are also required for strigolactone signaling in rice (known as DWARF3) petunia (DAD2) and pea (RMS4).
 Karrikin signaling also requires a protein named SUPPRESSOR OF MORE AXILARY GROWTH2-1 (SMAX1) which is a homolog of the DWARF53 protein required for strigolactone signaling in rice.
 SMAX1 and DWARF53 proteins could be involved in the control of cellular functions such as transport or transcription.
 The present model for karrikin and strigolactone signaling involves interaction of KAI2 or DWARF14 with SMAX1 or DWARF53 proteins respectively, which targets those proteins for ubiquitination and destruction.

-Studies have shown that Arabidopsis responds to the two signals; KAR1, and KAR2.
+Arabidopsis has been shown to respond to the two signals; KAR1, and KAR2.
 The two genes, MORE AXILLARY GROWTH2 (MAX2) and KARRIKIN-INSENSITIVE2 (KAI2) are essential for understanding the actions of karrikins and were discovered in Arabidopsis mutants which failed to respond to karrikins.
 In rice, strigolactones interact with the F-box protein knowns as DWARF3 upon their hydrolysis by the DWARF14 (also known as D14-type proteins).
 This interaction targets the ubiquitination and destruction of proteins which are responsible for different aspect of plant growth, like the outgrowth of lateral shoots.
 This means that strigolactones, upon their interaction with D3 and D14; ubiquinate, and destroy proteins like DWARF53, which are responsible for the outgrowth of lateral shoots, and for the inhibition of stem thickening and root branching.
-In Arabidopsis, Karrikins work in a similar way to strigolactones; they require homologous proteins known as KARRIKIN-INSENSITIVE1 (KAI1 or MAX2) in order to be able to interact with KARRIKIN-INSENSITIVE2 which is responsible for hypocotyl elongation and the inhibition of seed germination.
+In Arabidopsis, karrikins work in a similar way to strigolactones; they require homologous proteins known as KARRIKIN-INSENSITIVE1 (KAI1 or MAX2) in order to be able to interact with KARRIKIN-INSENSITIVE2 which is responsible for hypocotyl elongation and the inhibition of seed germination.
 The ubiquination of KAI2, therefore stimulate seed germination and inhibits hypocotyl elongation.
 Karrikins could be used as agricultures, considering the environmental challenges that are occurring nowadays.